Insomnia :Unlocking the Secrets to Better Sleep in 2024

 Insomnia

-1. Insomnia is a sleep disorder that affects millions of people worldwide.
+1. A sleep disorder that affects millions of people worldwide.
 It is characterized by difficulty falling or staying asleep, which can lead to feelings of fatigue, irritability, and decreased productivity during the day.
 In some cases, insomnia can be caused by a specific event, such as stress, illness, or a schedule change, but for many people, it is a chronic condition that requires ongoing management.
-Insomnia is defined as difficulty either falling or staying asleep that is accompanied by daytime impairments related to those sleep troubles.
+Insomnia is defined as difficulty falling or staying asleep accompanied by daytime impairments related to those sleep troubles.

 Insomnia